Can You Lay Resin Bound Over Block Paving?

 • Remove any ice with white rock salt – rock salt will thaw the surface quickly and effectively.
 Do not use any type of road grit as this can clog the surface and break down the resin topping.

-Pothole appearances are very common during the winter months and are caused by water infiltrating the cracks within a surface and later freezing over – this causes the surface to expand.
+They are caused by water infiltrating the cracks within a surface and later freezing over – this causes the surface to expand.
 As heavy cars or lorries pass over these surfaces, it causes the material to weaken, causing the pothole to become larger and more troublesome over time.
-It has been reported over the last year that around 1.7 million potholes were filled – the equivalent to one every 19 seconds.

 Tarmac